 What can Creative Audio Works do to help?

-ADAT tapes and digital recordings recorded on the Sony F1 format (VHS tape) can sometimes have a mold apperance due to improper storage.
-It is actually a binder issue similar to Sticky Shed Syndrome in an audiotape.
+ADAT tapes and digital recordings recorded on the Sony F1 format (VHS tape) can sometimes have a mold appearance due to improper storage.
+It is a binder issue similar to Sticky Shed Syndrome in an audiotape.